 Gear Checklist for Hillwalking In Ireland:

 – waterproof jacket and trousers.
 No matter what the forecast is, waterproofs should always be carried.
-Mountains can create their own weather systems, different to that of the local lowland area.
-They can also be excellent as a windbreaker layer, even if its not raining.
+Mountains can create their own weather systems, different from that of the local lowland area.
+They can also be excellent as a windbreaker layer, even if it’s not raining.
 The two jackets I use are a North Face Summit Series Goretex jacket and a Columbia Outdry jacket and I really like both.
 I tend to spend a lot of money on my waterproof jackets and go slightly cheaper on my trousers.

 – hats, gloves, buff. and spares in a dry bag.
 I have both expensive items and cheap Penneys items.
-All will work, just some will work better than others, but cost doesn’t have to be a barrier.
+All will work, just some will work better than others, but the cost doesn’t have to be a barrier.

 – hiking boots.
-On Irish mountains we don’t get the perfect quality trails and tracks that you find in other countries so appropriate hiking specific boots with ankle support are essential and runners are just a bad idea.
-Don’t buy them online either as fit is everything and a good outdoor shop will be able to help you choose the best fit for you.
+On the Irish mountains, we don’t get the perfect quality trails and tracks that you find in other countries so appropriate hiking specific boots with ankle support are essential and runners are just a bad idea.
+Don’t buy them online either as the fit is everything and a good outdoor shop will be able to help you choose the best fit for you.
 I personally like La Sportiva boots, they work well for narrower feet, so aren’t for everyone.

-– Spare layers – a warm mid layer, either fleece layer or a softshell, stored in a dry bag is essential for if the weather changes or if we get cold while stopped.
+– Spare layers – a warm mid-layer, either fleece layer or a softshell, stored in a dry bag is essential for if the weather changes or if we get cold while stopped.

 – Hiking socks.
 Specifically designed hiking socks are expensive, but they last a long time and will help prevent getting blisters and that’s worth any money.
 I like Bridgedale socks.

 – food/water/snacks Enough for a long day on the hills, but also consider bringing some “what if” emergency snacks too, in case you are out longer than you intended.